kislayaaakash/weather-app/README.md

 ##### Contract Finalization

-1. The API contracts were finalized before hand keeping in my mind a             robust and consistent response model for all types of responses wether        valid or invalid.
+1. The API contracts were finalized before hand keeping in my mind a             robust and consistent response model for all types of responses whether        valid or invalid.
 2. The success response structure was kept simple and self descriptive so that     it's integration could be quick and can meet the UI requirements easily.
 3. This approach ensured the API design met all functional requirements and       addressed edge cases before implementation began.